 The survival rate for pure mucinous carcinoma of the breast is better than most other types of invasive breast cancer.
-In one study, the five-year survival rate of pure mucinous carcinoma is around 96 percent.
+In , the five-year survival rate of pure mucinous carcinoma is around 96 percent.
 When it’s mixed with other types of cancer, the five-year survival rate is 87 percent.
 This rate is for disease-free survival without a recurrence.

 A more positive outlook is associate with several factors including:

 - diagnosis at an earlier age